Buddleja forrestii and

 Open full size image in a new window

-The species is quite variable with regards to flowering time, with some collections flowering much later in the year – in the autumn or even after mid-winter.
+The species is variable with regard to flowering time, and some collections flower much later in the year – in the autumn or even after mid-winter.
 As far as I can ascertain, this appears to be more common in southern populations; possibly it’s a strategy to avoid coinciding flowering with the monsoons and taking advantage of a longer growing season.

 PAB 4198 is a collection by Paul Barney of Edulis Plants, originating from Shillong, (Meghalaya, India) and has fleshy pink flowers in upright panicles.
 It flowers very late in the season, about November.
 It needs both a good summer and a mild autumn for it to bloom well in the UK.
-In my garden, it's formed a small tree and is over four metres in height.
+In my garden, it's formed a small tree and was over four metres in height.
+Unfortunately, this type of B. macrostachya is not completely hardy and a hard winter killed it back to the ground.
+The regrowth has never been sufficient for it to flower again.

-On casual examination, it appears very different to RF 040.
-However, the individual flower morphology is the same.
+On casual examination, this example appears very different to RF 040.
+However, the individual flower morphology is exactly the same.
 The exterior of the corolla tube and the calyx has the same tomentose appearance, and the ovary and style (pistil) are practically identical.
-There is little doubt it is the same species as RF 040, and the change in phenology no more than a local adaptation.
+Based on this close similarity, it can be concluded PAB 4198 is the same species as RF 040, and the change in phenology a geographical adaptation.
+Alternatively, the differences may be an indication of nascent speciation (see below).

-Two other interesting winter flowering forms are HWJ 602 and WWJ 12016, collected by Crûg Farm Plants in north Vietnam at the eastern extreme of the species' range.
+Other interesting winter flowering forms are HWJ 602 and WWJ 12016, collected by Crûg Farm Plants in north Vietnam at the eastern extreme of the species' range.
+A plant called 'Fansipan', also collected from northern Vietnam, is available commercially in Australia.
+This has upright panicles with pink-red flowers and closely resembles WWJ 12016.

 Open full size image in a new window